Iwaniukooo11/algebra-in-data-analysis/readme.md

-Soloutions of problems prepared for 1 project from **,,Algebra in Data Analysis'** subject
+Soloutions of problems prepared for projects from **,,Algebra in Data Analysis'** subject